CogComNeuroSci/modeling-master/README.md

 ## Overview

 This is the GitHub repository used for organizing the code used in the 'Modeling of Cognitive processes' (MCP) course, supervised by Tom.
 As of 2020, the code is organized by chapter.
+Students should access the folder "code by chapter".
 Code organized by academic year (AY) is not maintained.

 Students can find other relevant information on [Ufora](ufora) and on the UGent [course specification](vakfiche) site.